edgio-docs/edgio-docs/src/pages/guides/app_security/access_rules.md

 -   Traffic is whitelisted if it satisfies at least one whitelist criterion.
--   WAF automatically approves the delivery of whitelisted requests without inspecting them.
-As a result, all other WAF requirements are not applicable to whitelisted traffic.
+-   {{ PRODUCT_SECURITY }} automatically approves the delivery of whitelisted requests
+    without inspecting them.
+As a result, all other {{ PRODUCT_SECURITY }} requirements are not applicable to whitelisted traffic.

 ### Accesslists {/*accesslists*/}